Please note that this information is subject to change, and the community will be notified of any changes accordingly.

 If you test positive, you will get a call from a Tufts Medical Center clinician with next steps.

 You do not need to schedule an appointment.
 You will get a notification from Berklee School Testing about your next test; go to the testing center on that day anytime between 8:00 a.m. and 4:00 p.m.

-- Students, faculty, staff, and vendors who are on campus at least one day per week will participate in weekly PCR testing at the Berklee Testing Center.
+- Vaccinated students, faculty, staff, and vendors who are on campus at least one day per week participate in weekly PCR testing at the Berklee Testing Center.

-- Faculty and staff who are on campus periodically will not be a part of pooled testing and must complete the two-part baseline test process at the Berklee Testing Center any day they visit campus or email firstname.lastname@example.org the negative result of a PCR test taken within 72 hours of their planned day on campus.
+- Faculty and staff who are on campus periodically must complete the two-part baseline test process at the Berklee Testing Center any day they visit campus or email firstname.lastname@example.org the negative result of a PCR test taken within 72 hours of their planned day on campus.

-- Individuals who have received an exemption due to medical or religious reasons will be required to take a PCR test twice a week.
+- Individuals who have received an exemption due to medical or religious reasons are required to take a PCR test twice a week.

-- Students who arrive in Boston partially vaccinated will be required to test twice a week until they have reached full compliance.
+- Students who arrive in Boston partially vaccinated are required to test twice a week until they have reached full compliance.